 As they say, all is fair in war, and brilliant military minds from the earliest recorded feuds to modern conflicts such as the Vietnam War knew this.
 If you think that only serious, hardline tactics have a place in battle, think again.
-Militaries from ancient to modern times have engaged in some seriously childish wartime tricks.
+Militaries from ancient to modern times have engaged in surprising and unconventional wartime tricks.
 Never underestimate the power of juvenile chicanery in the midst of battle.

 Operation Mincemeat was perhaps the greatest disinformation ruse of all time.
 The Allies had to trick the Nazis into being nowhere near Sicily, so they could take it.
 How?
 Well, they convinced the German high command they would attack Greece and Sardinia instead, of course.

-Poles 'Invented' a Disease to Repel Nazis
+Poles 'Invented' A Disease To Repel The Nazis

-In the small Polish town of Rozwadow, Dr. Eugene Lazowski and Stanislaw Matulewicz discovered that they could inject fellow townspeople with dead Typhus bacteria, and it would show up positive on blood tests without actually making them sick.
-During World War II, Lazowski "gave" villagers who were about to be sent off to work or concentration camps the disease.
+In the small Polish town of Rozwadow, Dr. Eugene Lazowski and Stanislaw Matulewicz discovered that they could inject fellow townspeople with non-living Typhus bacteria, and it would show up positive on blood tests without actually making them sick.
+During WWII, Lazowski "gave" villagers who were about to be sent off to work or concentration camps the disease.